SUPPORTING OUR MILITARY SERVICES & VETERANS

-There can be no higher calling than to do whatever we can to keep our country safe, and secure.
+There can be no higher calling than keeping our country safe and secure.
 Of the more than 1,000 national PSA campaigns we have launched, none of them is more important than our work for our military and veteran communities.

 Subsequent to that distribution, we disseminated another TV PSA campaign via the same channels, which was comprised of three different PSAs, which addressed the positive reasons why young people should consider joining the Air National Guard.

 The American Legion is like a lot of non-profits that have internal video production capability to create videos and PSAs, but they lack the budget to distribute them.
 We were approached by the American Legion which had this problem, and fortunately we had a solution – our CablePAK compilation service.
 Because we distribute several client campaigns together at the same time, we are able to greatly reduce the costs for individual participants.

 For the Legion, we distributed a PSA campaign entitled: A Powerful Force, which provides a background on how the American Legion helps America through the four pillars of service: a strong national defense: caring for our veterans, mentoring youth and promoting patriotism.